Unemployment in the United States: Fiscal policy

-The U.S. ran historically large annual debt increases from 2008 to 2013, adding over $1 trillion in total national debt annually from fiscal year 2008 to 2012.
+The U.S. ran historically large annual debt increases from 2008 to 2013, adding more than $1 trillion in total national debt annually from fiscal year 2008 to 2012.
 The deficit expanded primarily due to a severe financial crisis and recession.
 With a U.S. GDP of approximately $17 trillion, the spending implied by this deficit comprises a significant amount of GDP.
 Keynesian economics argues that when the economic growth is slow, larger budget deficits are stimulative to the economy.
 This is one reason why the significant deficit reduction represented by the fiscal cliff was expected to result in a recession.

 However, the deficit from 2014 to 2016 was in line with historical average, meaning it was not particularly stimulative.
 For example, CBO reported in October 2014: "The federal government ran a budget deficit of $486 billion in fiscal year 2014...$195 billion less than the shortfall recorded in fiscal year 2013, and the smallest deficit recorded since 2008.
 Relative to the size of the economy, that deficit—at an estimated 2.8 percent of gross domestic product (GDP)—was slightly below the average experienced over the past 40 years, and 2014 was the fifth consecutive year in which the deficit declined as a percentage of GDP since peaking at 9.8 percent in 2009.
 By CBO's estimate, revenues were about 9 percent higher and outlays were about 1 percent higher in 2014 than they were in the previous fiscal year."

 As part of the economic policy of Barack Obama, the United States Congress funded approximately $800 billion in spending and tax cuts via the February 2009 American Recovery and Reinvestment Act to stimulate the economy.
 Monthly job losses began slowing shortly thereafter.
 By March 2010, employment again began to rise.
 From March 2010 to September 2012, over 4.3 million jobs were added, with consecutive months of employment increases from October 2010 to December 2015.
 As of December 2015, employment of 143.2 million was 4.9 million above the pre-crisis peak in January 2008 of 138.3 million.